Search

 • HIV antibody

-Send us your lab results through the MyChart patient portal OR by faxing them to us at 617.247.3460 (Attention Alix Quinn, NP)
+If you complete the health requirements outside of Fenway Health, please send us your lab results through the MyChart patient portal to Alix Quinn NP, by emailing the [email protected], or by faxing to Fenway Health at 617.247.3460 (Attention Alix Quinn, NP).

 For More Information: